El Shaddai—The All Sufficient God

-This brings great comfort to my soul.
-As I write this lesson it is as much for myself to learn as anyone as I sit in the middle of great conflicts swirling all about me and find myself insufficient for even the simplest of tasks concerning any one of them.
-I take great comfort at His invitation to bring what I have, which is much of nothing, and trust that He is the God who is enough and that His grace is sufficient for me and for every one of these situations.
+The invitation in the above verse brings great comfort to my soul.
+As I write this lesson, it is as much for myself to learn as anyone.
+As I sit in the middle of significant conflicts swirling all about me, I find myself insufficient for even the simplest of tasks concerning any one of them.
+I take great comfort at His invitation to bring what I have, which is much of nothing, and trust that He is the God who is enough and that His grace is sufficient for me and every one of these situations.

 Why are you cast down, O my soul?

 And why are you disquieted within me?